 * * * *

-We arrive at a sprawling ranch-style house in the rural area north of Grant Road, just west of Swan Road, and its fence is the largest scale thing Brandt's ever done.
-Remarkable in scope, it's around 350 feet total in length, made up of 10-foot sections.
-It's a blend of mild and stainless steel, with precisely cut mandala symbols gracing three entrance gates whose bottoms are festooned with pre-Columbian designs.
-The gates are held up by large stone-filled square pylons made from steel, and are spiked into concrete slabs.
+We arrive at a sprawling ranch-style house in the rural area near Grant and Swan Road.
+The fence surrounding the house is the largest project Brandt's done, and it’s remarkable.
+It's about 350 feet in length, made up of 10-foot sections.
+It's a blend of mild and stainless steel, featuring mandala symbols on three entrance gates and bottoms adorned with pre-Columbian designs.
+The gates are held up by large stone-filled square pylons made from steel and spiked into concrete slabs.
 There's low-voltage lighting and an in-set mailbox.
-It's very Tucson, especially how it offers a kind of comfort and relaxed equilibrium.
-There's nothing like it anywhere.
+Like ocotillo and mesquite, it’s both edged and relaxed in that very Tucson way.
+Nothing like it anywhere.

 It's a fence around a house, yes.
-But it shows how this woman perhaps unconsciously applies principles to her work, beyond her own perceptions — how she really does see a world that looks like it's been bashed out from steel and wrought iron, and finds the beauty in that, in hard edges that are pounded into curves, masculine into feminine.
-Everyone's rhythm is different.
+But it shows how this woman perhaps unconsciously applies principles to her work, beyond her own perceptions — how she sees a world bashed from steel and iron, hard edges into curves, masculine into feminine, feminine into masculine.
+How everyone's rhythm is different.